Rest in peace, Rich Conaty: 1954-2016

-Rich Conaty discovered the timeless music of 'The Big Broadcast' in 1971 as a high school junior living in Queens, when he stumbled upon Mark Adler's show 'Genesis of a Record,' broadcast from Hofstra University.
+Rich Conaty discovered the timeless music of The Big Broadcast [more] in 1971 as a high school junior living in Queens, when he stumbled upon Mark Adler's show 'Genesis of a Record,' broadcast from Hofstra University.
 "I'd stay up late, fiddling with the dial, wondering what was out there.
-All of a sudden, I'm hearing this crazy music from the '20s," he remembers.
+All of a sudden, I'm hearing this crazy music from the '20s," he remembered.
 And he liked what he heard.
 That summer, the enterprising Conaty got himself an internship at Hofstra's WRHU, thus beginning his radio career - and his love affair with classic pop and jazz.

 When he began attending Fordham University the following year, Conaty wasted no time in joining the staff of WFUV and finagling his way into co-hosting a Sunday night program called 'In the Mood.'
 "It started out as a forum for student government, but as they ran out of things to say, they started spinning old records," he recalled.
 By January 1973, Conaty found himself sole host of the still-evolving show and renamed it 'The Big Broadcast.'
 He and the program were on the air in New York through 2016.